Skip to main content

 02

-What this means for advertisers targeting Gen Z
+What this means for operators targeting Gen Z

 Brands running Snap Ads in regulated verticals — alcohol, gambling, finance, supplements — should treat any spike in 'Unsafe products' or 'Scams and fraud' as a direct signal that Snap is tightening its ad-eligibility model.
 Because Snapchat enforces both content and ad policies aggressively against demographic-misalignment risk, an enforcement bump often precedes ad-account warnings by 5–10 days.
 Creators and brand ambassadors should also watch the 'Cyber violence' row, which on Snap captures bullying-adjacent content tightening that affects creator-led campaigns.